Kunjesh9867/HackerRank/MySQL/Basic Select/README.md

 # Higher Than 75 Marks

-/*
-Query the Name of any student in STUDENTS who scored higher than 75 Marks.
+`Query the Name of any student in STUDENTS who scored higher than 75 Marks.
 Order your output by the last three characters of each name.
-If two or more students both have names ending in the same last three characters (i.e.: Bobby, Robby, etc.), secondary sort them by ascending ID.
+If two or more students both have names ending in the same last three characters (i.e.: Bobby, Robby, etc.), secondary sort them by ascending ID.`

-Input Format
 The STUDENTS table is described as follows:
 | Column     |     Type    |
 | :--        | :--         |